mantidproject/mantid/docs/source/algorithms/ProfileChiSquared1D-v1.rst

 Description
 -----------

-This algorithm explore the surface of the :math:`\chi^{2}` around its minimum and estimates the standard deviations for the parameters.
+This algorithm explores the surface of the :math:`\chi^{2}` around its minimum and estimates the standard deviations for the parameters.
 The value of the output property is a base name for two output table workspaces: '<Output>_errors' and '<Output>_pdf'.
 The former workspace contains parameter error estimates and the latter shows :math:`\chi^{2}`'s 1d slices along each parameter.